dragosthealex/limigrations/README.rst

 4a.
 Run
 ::

-  $ python -m limigrations migrate --db_file "my-database.db" --migrations_dir "my-migrations"
+  $ limigrations migrate --db_file "my-database.db" --migrations_dir "my-migrations"

 5a.
 Done!
 You should now see the changes written in the `up` method being applied.

 6a.
 If something goes wrong and you want to revert, run
 ::

-  $ python -m limigrations rollback --db_file "my-database.db" --migrations_dir "my-migrations"
+  $ limigrations rollback --db_file "my-database.db" --migrations_dir "my-migrations"

 7a.
 You should see the changes written in the `down` method being applied.